-Like single-family housing and residential real estate, the commercial real estate market is subject to cyclical tendencies.
+Similar to the single-family home and residential real estate markets, the commercial real estate market follows cyclical trends.
 Investors are always seeking ways to predict how these trends will affect their specific markets shortly, and they wonder, "What are the finest real estate areas for commercial investments?"

 These ever-changing trends and their influence drive an investor's strategy for beating the competition.
 There can be no discussion of commercial real estate investing or economic growth without mentioning COVID-19 and its influence on Commercial Real Estate (CRE).